 |5.
 SUMX + VALUES and Expanded Tables||40 ms|

 So which measure performs best?
-As this table shows version 4 that uses COUNTROWS with SUMMARIZE was quickest by far with 19 ms, being twice as fast as version 5 that uses SUMX.
-The first three measures approximately tied being almost 20 times slower than the quickest measure.
+As this table shows, version 4, which uses COUNTROWS with SUMMARIZE was quickest by far with 19 ms, being twice as fast as version 5, which uses SUMX.
+The first three measures are approximately tied, being almost 20 times slower than the quickest measure.

-Obviously the requirements for this exercise were very specific so that either CROSSFILTER or an Expanded Table was needed as a filter argument.
-The resulting measures are at this point not very versatile as they are aimed towards a specific scenario.
+Obviously, the requirements for this exercise were very specific, so either CROSSFILTER or an Expanded Table was needed as a filter argument.
+The resulting measures are, at this point, not very versatile as they are aimed towards a specific scenario.
 Nevertheless, these performance differences may also occur in more generic cases.

 Hopefully, this post gave you some ideas on the performance benefits of optimizing DISTINCTCOUNT in DAX.
 Remember, always test the performance for the scenario you are using.

-Press the link below for access to the files used in this article.
+Press the button below for access to the files used in this article.